 Check the test

-- It's advisable to at take the test yourself at least once and preferable try to score a 100%.
+It's advisable to take the test yourself at least once and preferably try to score a 100%.

 During the test

-- When a student forgets to submit his test, it will stay one in the result window.
-You can choose to either submit their last saved anders for them, or delete the test attempt.
+When a student forgets to submit his test, it will stay one in the result window.
+You can choose to either submit their last saved answer for them or delete the test attempt.

 After the test

-- After the test you can manually regrade it.
-Go to Teacher -> tab Tests and click the icon in the Results column.
+After the test, you can manually regrade it.
+Go to Teacher -> tab Tests and click the icon in the Results column (see here).

-- If you have created groups in the class, you can filter on students in those groups by using drop down in the top right.
+If you have created groups in the class, you can filter on students in those groups by using the dropdown in the top right.

-- In the "Advanced analytics" you can find an analysis of your test based on psychometric data.
+In the "Advanced analytics" you can find an analysis of your test based on psychometric data (see here).